StevenMDixon/IJScript/Tips.md

 ### Ternary Statements

-Like states above any statements that require a block scope are off limits.
+Because we are using concise arrow functions any statements that require a block scope are off limits.

 So instead we need to write our if statements as expressions.
-Luckily JS has a built in way of doing this with ternary expressions.
+Luckily JavaScript has a built in way of doing this with ternary expressions.

 ```JavaScript